VacCatGT/supremacy-fork/README.md

 --- Note for morons

 Compile in Release x86
-"Previous IPDB not found, fall back to full compilation" is normal, it takes awhile to compile, just wait and patient.
+"Previous IPDB not found, fall back to full compilation" is normal, it takes awhile to compile, just wait and be patient.

 --- Information on making of the hack